 ✥ ✥ ✥

 It can take a lot of time to understand the Vision and note how strategic business decisions will affect the direction of the product.
 There is a danger that many details of the Product Owner’s Vision can remain tacit.
-A good Product Owner may have an agile spirit, knowing that it can benefit the enterprise to change the details of Product Increments when new information emerges.
-But good Product Owners also have a “plan B” in their back pocket to deal with some of the challenges and changes they can foresee.
+A good Product Owner may have an agile spirit, knowing that he or she can benefit the enterprise by changing the details of Product Increments when new information emerges.
+But good Product Owners also have a “plan B” in their back pocket for dealing with some of the challenges and changes they can foresee.
 These may include some specific feature as an alternative to another, or just multiple different release sequences of the same Product Increments.
 The best Product Owners make these alternatives visible.

-Yet these options don’t have a proper place on the Product Backlog.
+Yet, these options don’t have a proper place on the Product Backlog.
 The Product Backlog shows one delivery ordering of one set of Product Increments.
 It must reflect a committed ordering of deliverables by the Product Owner in light of the best current information.
 However, this information changes Sprint by Sprint and hour by hour.
-It’s important to have a place to remember the possible directions that the Scrum Team has explored and which are still open to possible deployment, subject to business conditions and other criteria that might change.
-You want to keep all of the “known knowns” and “known unknowns” visible to the entire Scrum Team and other stakeholders.
+It’s important to have a place to remember the possible directions that the Scrum Team has explored and which are still open to possible deployment—subject to business conditions and other criteria that might change.
+You want to keep all product direction decisions, all of the “known knowns,” and all “known unknowns” visible to the entire Scrum Team and other stakeholders.

 As Scrum Teams are working through Sprints (including both Sprint Planning and development), they can often get lost in the details of current and short-term work, leading to local optimization and missing the big picture.
 It is important to sustain awareness of how current tasks and envisioned features fit into the big picture and to also demarcate important decision points which could lead to new directions and influence the Product Backlog ordering.